 Even so, there are lots of fun things to do in Genting, so here’s our 2D1N itinerary (for reference)!

-Note: This is not a ‘budget’ itinerary; I actually blew quite a lot of money there lol. not from gambling but from FOOD LOL
+Note: This is not a ‘budget’ itinerary; I actually blew quite a lot of money there, not from gambling but from food. lol

 The third option is to take a Resorts World Genting bus from KL Sentral, where they depart hourly.
 It’s super cheap and you can opt to purchase a package that includes the cable car (the bus does not go all the way up to the resort).
 You can catch the bus at the basement of KL Sentral – just follow the signs.
 The entrance is to the left of the escalator going up to Nu Sentral mall.

 Bus ride takes an hour and stops at the Awana Sentral Cable Car Station, which is also where you will find the Genting Highlands Premium Outlets.
-Not really a fan of shopping because I’d rather spend on food lol but if you like branded goods at discount prices, GHPO is a good place to shop for brands like Sacoor Brothers, Adidas, Furla, Calvin Klein, etc.
+If you like branded goods at discount prices, GHPO is a good place to shop for brands like Sacoor Brothers, Adidas, Furla, Calvin Klein, etc.

 The cable car ride takes another 15-20 minutes.
 The weather was super foggy during our visit; we could barely see the gondola in front!